Testing E3SM Diagnostics

 Note

-Implementation details: this job starts from conda-env/ci.yml, resolves the latest released e3sm-unified package metadata from conda-forge/linux-64/repodata.json.bz2, substitutes the released package dependency set into the CI environment, caches conda packages with the generated environment hash, and then runs Layer 2.
+Implementation details: this workflow starts from conda-env/ci.yml, resolves the latest released e3sm-unified package metadata from conda-forge/linux-64/repodata.json.bz2, substitutes the released package dependency set into the CI environment, caches conda packages with the generated environment hash, and then runs Layer 2.

 Manual LCRC Validation